gregorypost89/ForexModules/README.md

   information, but doesn't seem to include options for including and calculating indicator data.

-   There were two options I considered at this time:
+   There are two ways I decided to approach this, the first via Black Box
+    Testing and the second through White Box Testing.
+These methods respectively are as follows:

    1. Create a module using PyAutoGUI to cycle through each bar, copy the data and paste it into a blank worksheet.
 This is simpler and doesn't